Inigo Triggs: Career

 Triggs designed many formal gardens and later some country houses, mostly in southern England.
 He specialised in historical research and in re-creating gardens of the past.
 His books influenced the Italian mode of the Arts and Crafts style in England.

 In 1906 he was awarded the Godwin Bursary, presenting two reports: "The planning of public squares and open spaces" (76 pages), relating to the cities of Paris, Berlin, Vienna and Munich, including public monuments and fountains; "Le Petit Palais, Paris" (20 pages), a detailed description of the Musée des Beaux-Arts building, Avenue Winston Churchill, designed by Charles Girault and built between 1897 and 1900.

 In the 1910s Triggs was in partnership with the architect William Frederick Unsworth (1851–1912), and his son Gerald Unsworth (1883–1946), in Petersfield, Hampshire.
 W. F. Unsworth had previously designed the Shakespeare Memorial Theatre in Stratford-upon-Avon in 1879, which was destroyed by fire in 1926 and replaced in 1932 with the present Royal Shakespeare Theatre.

 In 1919, Triggs was tasked by The Whiteley Homes Trust to plan and supervise the landscaping of the area around Whiteley Village, Walton on Thames, Surrey, constructing tree-lined avenues and turfed walks, with fruiting trees and shrubs and lavender borders.
-He also designed Cooper's Bridge at Bramshott and the War Memorial in Petersfield High Street in 1922.
+He also designed Cooper's Bridge at Bramshott, the War Memorial in Petersfield High Street in 1922, and the gardens at Durford Edge in Durford Wood, near Petersfield.